By Jennifer McDougall

 When someone feels pain, they typically want to run away from it.
 The trouble is that pain is meant to be felt.
 It is a natural sensation that can benefit us in many ways.
 Suppose you avoid the feelings of sadness and loss.
 In that case, you prologue the grieving process in which delays the natural cycle of healing.
 It is crucial that you feel everything during this process.
 If you don’t, it can lead to depression, anxiety, substance abuse, anger, insomnia, job loss, relationship trouble, financial difficulties, unresolved guilt, and many other things you are much better off without.

 Symptoms of Grief:

 - Shock and Disbelief– There’s a feeling of numbness that usually hits when the news has broken to loved ones of a sudden passing.
 The disbelief and denial of the truth are common.
-Only by accepting the truth and handling the information most consciously and collectively will we be better off.
+Only by accepting the fact and handling the information most consciously and collectively will we be better off.

 - Guilt – You may feel guilty for things you said or did to this person who has passed away.
 Even if the death was out of your control, you still might blame yourself for reasons you should only stop and learn to forgive now that the person has passed on.

 - Anger – You may be mad at yourself, God, the situation itself, the drug that caused the death, the driver behind the wheel, or the medical team who couldn’t save them.
 You could be mad due to feeling abandoned.
 That’s okay, but don’t stay angry for too long.
 Forgiveness goes a long way.

 - Fear – Loss can trigger feelings of worry, a loss of hope, and create insecurities.